 - A dangerous workplace environment, including not ensuring workers have sufficient rest to safely perform their jobs.

-Houston oilfield injury lawyer Richard Schechter has brought hundreds of cases against companies associated with the oilfield in his capacity as the attorney representing men and women injured in the oilfield.
+Houston personal injury lawyer Richard Schechter has brought hundreds of cases against companies in the energy sector and has successfully represented men and women injured at the workplace.
 He has worked with chemical and petroleum engineers as well as licensed safety engineers to determine the cause of injuries and wrongful deaths and make sure his client’s claims are advanced in the most efficient and effective way possible.
-He is an oilfield accident attorney Texans have trusted for over thirty-five years to prosecute their claims against those whose negligence injured them or caused the death of a loved one.
+He is an attorney Texans have trusted for over thirty-five years to prosecute their claims against those whose negligence injured them or caused the death of a loved one.

 Refinery and Workplace Injury Cases